open-telemetry/opentelemetry-specification/specification/overview.md

 ### Semantics

-The **Semantic Conventions** define the keys and values which describe commonly observed concepts and operations within cloud computing.
+The **Semantic Conventions** define the keys and values which describe commonly observed concepts, protocols, and operations used by applications.
 See details [below](#semantic-conventions).

 ### Contrib Packages